litestar-org/litestar/docs/usage/5-responses.md

     ...
 ```

 You can specify the response class to use at all levels of your application.
-On specific route handlers, as above, on a
+On specific route handlers, on a
-Controller, on Router or even on the app instance itself:
+ controller, a router even on the app instance itself:

 ```python
 from starlite import Controller, Starlite, Router